TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 If you skipped Ruby and/or Ruby on Rails or are on a different path, you're not quite ready to build an entire web app from scratch.
 The good news: you don't have to!
 We will provide you with resources that guide you through setting up your backend on [Firebase](https://firebase.google.com).

 ### Learning Outcomes
+By the end of this lesson, you should be able to:

 #### With Ruby on Rails

-* Refresher -- How to set up a basic Rails application.
+ - Refresher -- Explain how to set up a basic Rails application
-* Refresher -- How to load custom Javascript in a given Rails view page.
+ - Refresher -- Explain how to load custom Javascript in a given Rails view page
-* How "unobtrusive Javascript" works.
+ - Explain how "unobtrusive Javascript" works
-* How to pass data from your Rails application to your Javascript.
+ - Explain how to pass data from your Rails application to your Javascript
-* Why you should use AJAX to load large batches of data.
+ - Explain why you should use AJAX to load large batches of data

 #### With Firebase

-* The services, which are offered by Firebase.
+ - Explain which services are offered by Firebase
-* How to set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages).
+ - Explain how to set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages)
-* How to set up your app to communicate with and/or pass data to and from the various Firebase services.
+ - Explain how to set up your app to communicate with and/or pass data to and from the various Firebase services

 ### Assignment